Tenant obligation: home insurance covering rental risks

 The total amount to be repaid must be recorded on the notice of maturity and on the rent receipt.

-You can end the insurance taken by the owner on your behalf.
+You can terminate the insurance taken on your behalf by the owner (or real estate agency).
 To do this, you must take out rental risk insurance and give him the certificate of insurance.
-The owner must terminate his insurance as soon as possible.
+The owner (or real estate agency) must terminate his insurance as soon as possible.
 You must refund the insurer's portion of the premium until termination.

-When you permanently leave the accommodation before the end of the insurance contract, the owner must terminate it as soon as possible.
+When you permanently leave the accommodation before the end of the insurance contract, the owner (or real estate agency) must terminate it as soon as possible.
 You must refund the insurer's portion of the premium until the contract is terminated.

-The tenant of a rental unit with a residential lease (including a mobility lease) must take a home insurance covering at least the rental risks.
-Rental risks are damage to the dwelling caused by a fire, explosion or water damage.
+The tenant of a rented dwelling with a residential lease (including a mobility lease) is required to take out a home insurance contract for the rented dwelling.

 • When you hand him the keys to the house

-If the tenant does not send you a "rental risk" insurance certificate, you can choose:
+If the tenant does not send you an insurance certificate rental risk, you can choose one of the following:

 • Either terminate the lease

-• Or to take out a "rental risk" insurance on behalf of the tenant.
+• Take out "rental risk" insurance on behalf of the tenant.
 In this case, you lose the ability to terminate the lease for lack of insurance from the lessee, even if the lease contains a rescission clause.

-The lease may or may not contain a rescission clause for lack of rental risk insurance from the tenant.
+Depending on whether the lease contains a rescission clause for lack of rental risk insurance from the tenant, the rules to be respected are different:

 Répondez aux questions successives et les réponses s’afficheront automatiquement